piddl0r/map-o-rama/README.md

 # map-o-rama
-For a game with a lazer pointer and bloomin' big map on the wall.
+For a game with a laser pointer and bloomin' big map on the wall.